fxxholub/agv-app-handling-service/readme.md

     ```
 9) docker services __manual_joystick_listener__ and __common_map_talker__ should be down.
 Check with `docker ps`.
 10) send `SendStartSession` again.
-11) kill some ROS2 service and see the other come down too. `docker kill <container_id>`.
+11) kill any ROS2 service and see the other come down too. `docker kill <container_id>`.
 You should be receivng `ReceiveSessionUnexpectedEnd` message in Postman.
 Check if the services are down with `docker ps`.

 # Process configuration